kim-sanghyuk/sanghyuk_kim.github.io/_posts/2023-05-18-OutstandingPaperAward-KSME.md

 ![KSME_award.JPG](/images/20230518_KSME_award.jpg){: width="50%" height="50%"}

-I'm excited to share that on May 18, 2023, I received the Outstanding Paper Award from the KSME CAE and Applied Mechanics Division.
+I'm excited to share that on May 18, 2023, I received the Outstanding Paper Award from the KSME CAE & Applied Mechanics Division.
 It's been a rewarding experience, and I'm grateful for the recognition!
 Looking forward to pushing the boundaries even further.
 Stay tuned!